MrJohz/blog/content/posts/drafts/disposables/index.md

 }
 ```

 This creates a database connection at the start of the function, and closes it at the end.
-But we have an issue is `parseMessage` throws an error — in this situation, we will leave `saveMessageInDatabase` without closing the connection, leaving unclosed resources hanging around.
+But we have an issue is `parseMessage` or `conn.insert(...)` throws an error — in this situation, we will leave `saveMessageInDatabase` without closing the connection, leaving unclosed resources hanging around.

 The new `using` syntax solves this, but to do so, we first need to formalise this `close()` method a bit.
 We can do that using the `Disposable` interface: